GTFreeFlyer/My_DCS_Scripts/README.md

 This will check aircraft in your mission for whether or not they are carrying ordnance.
 If so, their aircraft will explode after climbing to a certain altitude.
 This is used to enforce fair play in civilian-style multiplayer missions.

+## GT_Laser_Script:
+Creates a laser from any object to another object, stationary or moving.